weixian-zhang/Azure-sSFTP/README.md

 * Similarly to Downloaders, Uploaders are Sftp clients that uploads files to remote Sftp servers and supports multiple Uploaders running concurrently.
   <b>*Uploaders only upload files from Clean directory(/mnt/ssftp/clean), nested directories in Clean directory are supported</b>

-* FileWatcher simply watches all files in nested directories in Staging directory(/mnt/ssftp/staging), picks up files sending them to scan and sort.
-As FileWatcher sort files to Clean directory, it will create the same nested directory structure in Clean directory(/mnt/ssftp/staging) following Staging directory structure.
+* FileWatcher creates the same nested sub-directory structure in Clean directory(/mnt/ssftp/staging) referencing Staging nested sub-directory structure.
   <img src="./doc/ssftp-fileshare-sameuserdir.png" width="850" height="350" />

 * Below explains what each sSFTP directory is used for